ElizaLo/Practice-Python/Information.md

 - Modify the contents of some mutable object, like a list or dictionary.
 For these you will write **side effect tests**.
 - Print something or write something to a file.
 Tests of whether a function generates the right printed output are beyond the scope of this testing framework; you won’t write these tests.

+To deal with increasingly complex programs, we are going to suggest a technique called **incremental development**.
+The goal of incremental development is to avoid long debugging sessions by adding and testing only a small amount of code at a time.

+**If you write unit tests before doing the incremental development, you will be able to track your progress as the code passes more and more of the tests.
+Alternatively, you can write additional tests at each stage of incremental development.**